HooliganhordeTurfs/Profury/.github/PULL_REQUEST_TEMPLATE/bip_template.md

 ---
 name: BIP Template
-about: A template for proposing BIPs on the Beanstalk repo.
+about: A template for proposing BIPs on the Profury repo.
 title: 'BIP-X: To Do'
 labels: ''
 assignees: ''